 Ragi Dosa Recipe

 Ragi Dosa is a South Indian crepe made with finger millet also known as red millet.
-These iron and fiber rich dosas are healthy and are made in South Indian homes.
+These iron and fiber rich dosas are healthy and are made often in South Indian homes.
 For the uninitiated, dosa is a traditional crepe made with rice and lentil batter.
 These ragi dosa are a variant of the traditional dosas but ragi is the main ingredient used here.
-In this post I share 3 ways to make ragi dosa – instant dosa using flour, using left over dosa batter and fermented dosa.
+In this post I share 3 ways to make ragi dosa โ instant dosa using flour, using left over dosa batter and fermented dosa.

-Ragi Dosa
+About Ragi Dosa

 Ragi is a staple in our parts of India and I have grown up eating ragi in many different forms.
-My mom would make ragi mudde, ragi malt, ladoos, dosas, idli, rotti, chapatti, halwa and many more using ragi.
+My Mom would make ragi mudde, ragi malt, ladoos, dosas, idli, rotti, chapatti, halwa and many more using ragi.
 For every dish she had numerous ways and recipes to make.

 Finger millet is considered a super grain due to its high nutritional profile, especially iron and calcium.
 It is believed that regular consumption of this whole grain is going to keep us healthy and strong.
 We were encouraged to consume this regularly at least in small quantities to boost our calcium and iron levels.